veikman/dmote-keycap/README.md

   This is useful in previews and development.

 Some of these parameters have global default values, while others have default values associated with particular styles, for ease of use.
+The long-term plan is to model a variety of traditional “families” with just a few parameters.

 ### As a command-line application

 Use `lein run` with command-line arguments corresponding to the parameters listed above.
+Not all parameters are supported; try `lein run --help`.
+The CLI takes an additional parameter for resolution

-This will generate files of OpenSCAD code under `output/scad` and, optionally, STL files for slicing and 3D printing.
+The application will generate files of OpenSCAD code under `output/scad` and, optionally, STL files for slicing and 3D printing.

 ## License